History of Nepal in Timeline

 Since 2015, Nepal has been referred to as the 'Federal Democratic Republic of Nepal'.

-The transition period between 2006 and 2015 saw sustained protests from ethnocentric nationalist movements.
+The transition period between 2006 and 2015 saw sustained protests from the newly formed ethnocentric nationalist movements, principal among them the Madhes Movement.

 2016: Road Infrastructure

-In 2016, Nepal initiated a public health insurance plan covering health treatments up to Rs 50,000 for a premium of Rs 2500 per year for a family of five.
+In 2016, Nepal initiated a public health insurance plan, covering health treatments of up to Rs 50,000 for five family members for a premium of Rs 2500 per year.
+Home-births decreased from 81% in 2006 to 41% in 2016 by paying stipends for antenatal visits and hospitalised delivery.

-According to the Press Council Nepal classification, as of 2017 of the 833 publications producing original content, ten national dailies and weeklies are rated A+ class.
+According to the Press Council Nepal classification, as of 2017, of the 833 publications producing original content, ten national dailies and weeklies were rated A+ class.

 2017: Education Statistics

-By 2017, Nepal had over seven million students enrolled in 35,601 schools, with a 97% net primary enrollment rate.
+By 2017, there were more than seven million students enrolled in 35,601 schools in Nepal.
+The net primary enrollment rate reached 97%.

 In the aftermath of the 2017 elections, the first one according to the new constitution, NCP became the ruling party.

-As of 2018, all district headquarters (except Simikot) had been connected to the road network in Nepal.
+As of 2018, all district headquarters (except Simikot) in Nepal had been connected to the road network.

 2018: Poverty Reduction

-In 2018, the number of international visitors to Nepal crossed one million for the first time.
+In 2018, The number of international visitors in Nepal crossed one million for the first time (not counting Indian tourists arriving by land).

 July 2019: Foreign Exchange Reserves